 So it’s time to remortgage and you need to plan enough time for your Barclays remortgage.
-If you start the mortgage application process too late, you may run out of time, therefore, start nice and early and grab that great rate and take the strain from having to rush the mortgage through.
+If you start the mortgage application process too late, you may run out of time, therefore, start nice and early and book that interest rate and take the strain from having to rush the mortgage through.

 A remortgage with Barclays takes 12 weeks.
-If time allows then start the mortgage renewal 20 weeks before your existing rate ends as this will allow plenty of time to secure a great rate and to stop any need to rush the remortgage through.
+If time allows we recommend you start the mortgage renewal 20 weeks before your existing fixed rate ends so this allows plenty of time to secure an interest rate and to stop any need to rush the remortgage through.

 Getting the timing wrong on a remortgage can cause a lot of stress and worry.
-If you start too late you run the risk of the mortgage going through too late and it costing you financially.
+If you start too late you run the risk of the mortgage going through too late and going onto the Barclays standard variable rate which could cost you significantly.
 In this guide, we will give you the perfect timing together on what you can expect on remortgaging with Barclays.

 Barclays Remortgage Process

 Mortgages for the self-employed can proceed slower as getting accounts, SA302’s and tax overviews information can take time.
-If you have a lot of outgoings and debts this can also mean a Barclays mortgage application can proceed at a slower pace.
+If you have a lot of outgoings, loans, and debts this can also mean a Barclays mortgage application can proceed at a slower pace.

-Below we will answer the main questions around the re-mortgage process and mortgage application with Barclays will explain what you can expect from the Barclays mortgage process.
+Below we will answer the main questions about the Barclays remortgage process and mortgage application.
+Let’s explain what you can expect from the Barclays mortgage process.

 When is the earliest I can start my Barclays remortgage?